NickGrunert/master-thesis/modules/02_algorithm.typ

     The interpretation of surface derivatives as a point cloud renders them applicable to this algorithm.

     The algorithm's capacity to discern anomalies may be adequate; however, its precision is not sufficiently reliable for incorporation into the scoring system or for general evaluation purposes.
-    The implementation of the algorithm is contingent upon two parameters: the epsilon and the minimum sample number.
-These parameters delineate the requisite spatial density of a cluster.
+    The implementation of the algorithm is contingent upon two parameters: epsilon and the minimum sample number.
+    These parameters specify the necessary spatial density of a cluster.
-    Additional experimentation with the algorithms parameter may be feasible; however, preliminary tests have demonstrated that the quality of the algorithms is contingent on this parameter.
-Achieving satisfactory results, nevertheless, appears to be impracticable.
+    It is conceivable that further experimentation with the algorithms parameter may yield favorable outcomes; nevertheless, preliminary tests have demonstrated a strong correlation between the quality of the algorithms and the values of this parameter.
+    It appears that achieving satisfactory results is an unfeasible task.

     To illustrate the problematic application, @fig:dbscan presents illustrative results of the DBSCAN algorithm on three disparate surfaces, yielding suboptimal outcomes in each instance.
     Note that the label -1 is given to all points considered noise @dbscan2.